WASSILY KANDINSKY (1866-1944)

 The Dance of the Pan-Pan at the Monico, 1909-1911/1959-1960 (240cm x 400cm, oil on canvas)

 We began this analysis of color in art with one Futurist painting and we end it with another.
-'The Dance of the Pan-Pan at the Monico' was the large centerpiece to the first Futurist Exhibition outside Italy which was organized by Gino Severini at Galerie Bernheim-Jeune in Paris.
+'The Dance of the Pan-Pan at the Monico' by Gino Severini was the large centerpiece to the first Futurist Exhibition outside Italy at Galerie Bernheim-Jeune in Paris.
 It was painted in 1909-11, but this version was destroyed and Severini repainted it from a postcard in 1959-60.

 The Futurists embraced the noise, energy and intensity of modern city life.
 The raucous night-life of the cabaret with its vibrant fashions and risqué dancing to ragtime rhythms, all illuminated by modern electric lighting, was the perfect setting for a vision of Futurist fun.
 Severini smashes this image into countless fragments which he reassembles in a dynamic composition that captures the collective consciousness of Futurism.
 Contrasts of opposite colors collide in a shatterproof structure that frames the fun, frolics, noise and excitement of modern entertainment.